Terrol Dew Johnson: Basketry

-In 2016, Johnson collaborated with the Aranda\Lasch architectural studio on an installation at the Tucson Museum of Contemporary Art entitled "Meeting the Clouds Halfway," which combined traditional designs using natural desert materials with computer-generated patterns.
+In 2016, Johnson collaborated with the Aranda\Lasch architectural studio on an exhibition at the Tucson Museum of Contemporary Art entitled "Meeting the Clouds Halfway," which combined traditional designs using natural desert materials with computer-generated patterns.

-Johnson has won major top awards at Santa Fe Indian Market, O'odham Tash (the Tohono O'odham annual festival held in February), the Heard Museum Guild Fair, and the Southwest Museum's Indian Art Fair.
+Johnson won major top awards at Santa Fe Indian Market, O'odham Tash (the Tohono O'odham annual festival held in February), the Heard Museum Guild Fair, and the Southwest Museum's Indian Art Fair.

 Tohono O'odham Community Action

 With his business partner Tristan Reader, Terrol Johnson founded Tohono O'odham Community Action (TOCA) in 1996.
 The nonprofit community development organization operates a basketry cooperative, farms, and sells indigenous foods.
 Tohono O'odham people have the highest rate of adult-onset diabetes of any ethnic group in the world.
 TOCA's Tohono O'odham Community Food System provided tribal members with aboriginal desert foods to combat the disease and promote health and sustainability.
 Foods provided by TOCA include tepary beans, mesquite beans, cholla (cactus) buds, chia seeds, squashes, acorns, and saguaro cactus fruit and syrup.

-TOCA has received widespread recognition.
+TOCA received widespread recognition.
 For his efforts with TOCA, Johnson was named one of the top ten community leaders in 1999 by the Do Something organization.
 The US President's Committee on the Arts and Humanities gave TOCA the Coming Up Taller Award in 2001.
 In 2002, both Johnson and Reader won the Ford Foundation's Leadership for a Changing World Award.

 In 2011, Johnson was named a White House Food Security "Champion of Change" for his work renewing indigenous food sovereignty.

 "The Walk Home"

 For two years, Terrol Dew Johnson traveled on a "journey of the heart," a 3000-mile walk across the country with his teenage relatives.
-Stopping at native communities to discuss health and culture, "The Walk Home" has celebrated aboriginal native foods and health.
+Stopping at Native communities to discuss health and culture, "The Walk Home" has celebrated Native foods and health.
 "The Walk Home" arrived home on March 20, 2010.